 BRIAN NAYLOR, BYLINE: The pictures posted on various websites of Adam Lanza show a thin and pale kid, with pageboy bangs.
 The photos are hard to reconcile with the images of the man, described as wearing body armor, who forced his way into Sandy Hook Elementary School armed with a high powered rifle and two semiautomatic pistols, and killed 20 children, all six and seven years old according to the medical examiner.

 We know a few things for certain about Adam Lanza.
-He grew up in Newtown, his parents divorced in 2008, Adam stayed with his mother in a handsome, colonial house in an upscale neighborhood in Newtown.
-Adam's father, an executive at GE, moved to Stamford, a few dozen miles away and remarried.
-There was also an older brother, Ryan, who lives in Hoboken, New Jersey, and was originally misidentified as the shooter.
+He grew up in Newtown; his parents divorced in 2008, Adam stayed with his mother in a handsome, colonial house in an upscale neighborhood in Newtown.
+Adam's father, an executive at GE, moved to Stamford, a few dozen miles away, and remarried.
+There was also an older brother, Ryan, who lives in Hoboken, N.J., and was originally misidentified as the shooter.

 His aunt, Marsha Lanza, described Adam to reporters this way.

 MARSHA LANZA: He was different.
 He was quiet, nice kid, good kid.
 I mean, he was definitely challenging family in that house.
 Every family has one.
 I have one.
 They have one.
 But never in trouble with the law, never in trouble with anything.

 NAYLOR: Marsha Lanza addressed reporters on her doorstep in the Chicago suburb of Crystal Lake, Ill.
 She said her sister-in-law, Nancy, Adam Lanza's mother, grew up in New Hampshire and was familiar with firearms.
 Officials have said that all guns used in the shootings Friday were legally obtained by Nancy Lanza.
 A number of reports quoted family friends as saying she and her son had gone to area shooting ranges together.